leilaannweiss/phrg-strong-params-basics-pca-000/README.md

 Test this out in the browser and you can see that you can now create and updated posts without any errors.
 And you will also notice that all of the Rspec tests are still passing.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-strong-params-basics/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-strong-params-basics/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Strong Params Basics</p>